cvlab-stonybrook/ZoomLDM/README.md

 ## Training

-To train the model, you need to prepare a multi-scale dataset of images, conditioning.
+To train the model, you need to prepare a multi-scale dataset of {images, conditioning}.

 ### Patch extraction

 We use the codebase of [DS-MIL](https://github.com/binli123/dsmil-wsi) to extract regions from the WSIs, first at the base 20x magnification.
 The patches range from 256x256 to 32768x32768 pixels.
 You might want to use a lower tissue threshold for larger images.

-Example command:
+The following command will extract 1024x1024 patches at 20x:

 ```bash
 python deepzoom_tiler.py -m 0 -b 20 -s 1024
 ```

-would extract 1024x1024 patches at 20x.
+> Refer to [this issue](https://github.com/cvlab-stonybrook/ZoomLDM/issues/4) for satellite image patch extraction.

 ### Feature extraction

+#### Histopathology
 We pre-extract UNI embeddings (conditioning) from the full resolution images in a patch-based manner.
 A 2048x2048 image would result in 64x256x256 patches -> 64x1024 UNI embedding.

 We then resize images to 256x256, extract VAE features, and save them together with the UNI embeddings.

+> For NAIP, we use the pre-trained DINO-v2 ViT-Large [(dinov2_vitl14_reg)](https://github.com/facebookresearch/dinov2?tab=readme-ov-file#pretrained-backbones-via-pytorch-hub) checkpoint to extract embeddings.

-Please take a look at the [demo dataset](https://huggingface.co/datasets/StonyBrook-CVLab/ZoomLDM-demo-dataset) or our [dataloader script](./ldm/data/brca.py) for more details.
+Please take a look at the demo datasets: [brca](https://huggingface.co/datasets/StonyBrook-CVLab/ZoomLDM-demo-dataset-BRCA)/[naip](https://huggingface.co/datasets/StonyBrook-CVLab/ZoomLDM-demo-dataset-NAIP) or our dataloader scripts: [brca](./ldm/data/brca.py)/[naip](./ldm/data/naip.py) for more details.

 ### Training